The list of 11+ sweet Chilean Desserts that filled your heart with sugars!

 List Of Sweetness Chilean Desserts

-Even though red wines and pisco are two special foods in Chile, those sweet desserts are miserable.
+Even though red wines and pisco are two special foods in traditional Chilean cuisine, those sweet desserts are miserable.
 However, if you try those sweets, you will fall in love with them.

 - Leche Nevada